damian-kolakowski/iOS-Hierarchy-Viewer/README.md

 iOS-Hierarchy-Viewer (with new Core Data viewer)
 ====================

-iOS Hierarchy Viewer allows developers to debug their user interfaces.
-If there are problems with layout calculations, it will catch them by giving a real time preview of the UIViews hierarchy.
+iOS Hierarchy Viewer allows developers to debug their hierarchies for both UIView's and CoreData models.
+- If there are problems with layout calculations, you can find them with ease by introspecting real-time preview of your views inside a browser.
+- If your data is behaving weirdly, you can easily navigate through it via a browser.
+- This tool predates commercial tools like Reveal and Spark Inspector, and it's available for free.

-**iOS Hierarchy Viewer (since 1.4.6 version) gives preview of data if you use Core Data API in your project.
-See 'Instruction' section to start with it.**
+**since 1.4.6 version, we also give you debugging Core Data API in your project (if you use it).
+See 'Instruction' section to set it up.**

 ![](http://i.stack.imgur.com/ynqvG.png)
 ![](http://dl.dropbox.com/u/858551/core_data.png)